Medical Weight loss, Dr. Thais Aliabadi | Top Gynecological Surgeon

 Believe it or not, hormonal changes can significantly affect your weight.
 To achieve healthy and maintainable weight loss, it’s essential to understand how your body works and how its functions are linked.

 We now know that weight fluctuations are not just caused by what you eat or how much you exercise; hormonal changes can play a significant role.
-Research shows hormonal changes can affect your appetite, cravings, and fat storage.
+Research suggests that hormonal fluctuations can influence your appetite, cravings, and fat storage.

-For many of my medical weight management patients, a simple exercise and diet plan isn’t enough to create a difference, especially if your hormones are involved.
-When developing your weight loss plan, we will also evaluate your hormone levels to see if they’re imbalanced or impacting your weight.
+For many of my medical weight management patients, a simple exercise and diet plan isn’t enough to create a difference, especially if their hormones are involved.
+When developing your weight loss plan, we will also evaluate your hormone levels to determine if they are imbalanced or contributing to your weight gain.

 The hormones that affect your weight include: